Qipper1/Arduino-Weather-Station-Nokia5110-lcd-DHT11/README.md

 - INSTRUCTIONS -

 Click the DOWNLOADS button in the top right corner, unzip the main archive and copy the uncompressed libraries folders  and place the libraries folders on C:\Users\"YOUR PC NAME "\Documents\Arduino\libraries.
 You may need to create the libraries subfolder if its your first library.
-Restart the IDE.
+Restart Arduino IDE.